Kizaki

 • Support

-When in doubt, prefer a small set of durable roles over a large matrix of narrow permissions in the first version of the app.
+Prefer a small set of durable roles over a large matrix of narrow permissions in your first version.

 Keep App Code Thin